Frequently Asked Questions

 Q: What about cannabinoids, like CBD?

 A: Cannabinoids, such as cannabidiol (CBD), are a group of chemicals concentrated in the female flower of the cannabis plant.
 While they are chemically similar to THC, they do not have the psychoactive effects of THC.
-PDA does permit research on industrial hemp growth, cultivation, and marketing relevant to extraction or production of CBD compounds or substances that contain them.
-However, it will be the permit holder’s responsibility to ensure that any CBD extraction or the production of CBD-containing substances complies with all laws and regulations, including any distribution to be conducted as part of marketing research.
+PDA does permit growth of hemp for the purpose of producing CBD.
+However, it will be the permit holder's responsibility to ensure that any CBD extraction or the production of CBD-containing substances complies with all laws and regulations.

 To further clarify, the following responses are to questions listed on FDA's website: